solomon-b/blog.cofree.coffee/markdown/2022-02-14-how-to-design-a-chat-bot.md

 I\'m working on a [library](https://github.com/cofree-coffee/cofree-bot)
 for designing highly composable protocol agnostic chat bots.
-The design is based on mealy machines and heavily leverages Haskell\'s profunctor machinery.
+The design is based on Mealy machines and heavily leverages Haskell\'s profunctor machinery.
 I want to walk through the early stages of the design process and how you might arrive at such an architecture.